kay-lambdadelta/fluxemu/shell/destinezite/readme.md

 Note the `drm` feature is not strictly required for Linux, and not enabling it can drop some dependencies (listed above).

-The `drm` feature also requires a working Vulkan implementation, or the fallback software renderer (always enabled).
+The `drm` feature also requires a working Vulkan implementation (for WebGPU support), or the fallback software renderer (always enabled).

 ### Others